 When the student engineer is ready to experiment with Java-driven API testing development, the Retrofit library from Square is an easy-to-use Java HTTP client that’s perfect for testing REST APIs.

 TestNG is a modern test framework that handles actual test execution and results reporting and is widely used across the QA world.
-The TestNG documentation is quite good, and Guru99 offers a detailed course for using TestNG to drive Selenium tests.
+The TestNG documentation is quite good.

 Jenkins is the most popular CI/CD tool in use today with numerous teams using Jenkins to run their Selenium and API tests when a new build of the application under test is deployed.
 Familiarity with CI/CD and Jenkins is a must for any test automation engineer and is an excellent skill to invest in for beginners.